truzo/tomango-2018/site/content/thinks/PWA-for-lewes-bonfire-organising-pandemonium.md

 However - for people attending for the first time, or those that aren’t armed with a bit of local knowledge, the organised chaos of the entire evening can be rather daunting!

-Therefore, as an exercise in speculative design and development, we thought we would see if we could come up with a solution.
+Therefore, as an **exercise in speculative design and development**, we thought we would see if we could come up with a solution.

-<iframe width="100%" height="935" src="//invis.io/P8OTP11YHV7" frameborder="0" allowfullscreen></iframe>
+If you're viewing this on mobile [view the PWA prototype here](https://invis.io/4WOSQSY3Z5D#/327107403_Mobile).

-If you're viewing this on mobile [click here to view the prototype](https://invis.io/4WOSQSY3Z5D#/327107403_Mobile).
+<iframe style="transform: scale(1.0) "width="100%" height="950" src="//invis.io/P8OTP11YHV7" frameborder="0" allowfullscreen></iframe>

-## Research
+## Starting point

 As a starting point I gathered as much information as I could about the event, travel options and useful advice from relevant sources.
 There isn’t much out there for this event, other than past events and historical news articles or some great images of the famous bonfire effigies.